+Overall, this approach will improve National Grid's coordination and cooperation between public and private entities in a variety of domestic incident management activities.
 National Grid has shaped its ERO around that of the ICS for the purpose of combining facilities, equipment, personnel, procedures, and communications to operate within a common organizational structure, designed to manage incident activities.

 National Grid's SLP is used for a broad spectrum of natural and manmade Emergencies, including acts of catastrophic terrorism and major equipment failures.
-ICS is used by all levels of government - federal, state, local - as well as by many private-sector and non-governmental organizations.
-National Grid's planning follows that of the recommended ICS protocol and is organized around five major functional areas:
+NIMS and ICS is used by all levels of government - federal, state, local - as well as by many private-sector and non-governmental organizations.

+National Grid's planning follows that of the recommended NIMS and ICS protocol and is organized around the following three (3) functional areas: